RaspberryPiFoundation/curriculum_documentation/project-guidelines.md

 ## Style

 + Projects should be written in a lighthearted, casual style;
 + Reinforce the idea that coding is an ability, not a gift.
-It comes from hard work, not from talent;
+It comes from hard work, not from talent.

 ## Language Requirements